Everything you need to know to join the march!

 What if a marcher needs help along the way, because of a medical issue or fatigue?
 We’ll have two vehicles available at stops and along the route if someone has a health-related emergency.

 What will the sleepovers be like?
 At each of the sleepover stops, there will be evening programs – including dinner, music, educational/entertaining presentations, and inspiration for the next leg of the march.
-In addition to our two overnight stops, we are also starting with a kickoff event on Friday evening at the Unitarian Universalist Church of Palo Alto, 505 E. Charleston Rd.
 More details on registration.
+Non-marchers are welcome to join us for dinner and evening programs!

 Will the press be covering the march?
 We sure hope so!
 Our small but mighty publicity team will be alerting the press - so if you have press contacts (or would just like to assist the team), please let us know.